 Cleaning away mould before it potentially grows/spreads into larger mould colonies is beneficial.
 You can either:

-• Clean it away yourself (see below) and then report the presence of the mould using the ARCHIBUS system and if you don’t have access to ARCHIBUS, report it through P&F Assist.
+• Clean it away yourself (see below) and then report the presence of the mould using the ARCHIBUS system.
 It is important to still report the mould even if you have cleaned it away so that an assessment can be made as to whether water and nutrients are still present that may cause the mould to return, or

-• Elect to not clean away the mould but report the presence of the mould using the ARCHIBUS system and if you don’t have access to ARCHIBUS, report it through P&F Assist.
+• Elect to not clean away the mould but report the presence of the mould using the ARCHIBUS system.

 To clean small amounts of mould away yourself, do the following:

-• Do not use other cleaning chemicals such as bleach, chlorine dioxide, quarterly ammonium salts, alcohols and similar as these chemicals can be hazardous to your health.
+• Do not use other cleaning chemicals such as bleach, chlorine dioxide, quarterly ammonium salts, ethanol and other alcohols and similar as these chemicals can be hazardous to your health.

 • Avoid vigorous scrubbing.
 Do not use a brush to scrub mould away.